-I don’t think many people think about cross-country skiing to Skogan Pass from Dead Man’s Flat.
+I don’t think many people think about cross-country skiing to Skogan Pass from the Dead Man’s Flat area.
 But one weekend that’s exactly what John and I set out to do.
 We wanted a trail that was reasonably close to home and this one fit the bill.
 Access is via an easy one hour drive from Calgary.
-The trailhead itself is just a kilometre up the road from the Dead Man’s Flat exit off the Trans-Canada Highway – before you even get to Canmore.
+The trailhead itself is just a kilometre up the road from the Dead Man’s Flat exit off the Trans-Canada Highway, near the Banff Gate Mountain Resort – and before you get to Canmore.

 I didn’t read much of the route description until after the fact.
 Stupidly we’d left the trail guide in the car and didn’t have a map either.
 But fortunately the trail to Skogan Pass is a snap to follow.
 What I hadn’t appreciated is that the guide did say to allow a full day.
 Starting at 11 AM doesn’t exactly allow for that.